mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 Well, he couldn’t stop.
 Still he wanted to go there and check his brain – because he didn’t have his life with confidence without the machine.
 So finally, he bought it. *[He laughs.]* He bought the machine.
 Then he put the machine on; the machine is saying, “You’re good.
 Now... *Uh-oh*, you aren’t!” *[Laughter.]*

-Anyway, it’s very comic what occurs with the modern [Zen].
+Anyway, it’s very comic what occurs with modern Zen.
 Sitting in zazen, in back of the screen, completely [a mess].
 Even though the zazen machine says, “Your brain is calm” – very neat – but behind the screen, completely a mess, because he doesn’t know what to do.
 Without the machine, the mess appears in front – *[unintelligible]* *[He laughs.]* So he’s confused.

 ##### 57:40

 So if you use [zazen](glossary#zazen) as a means like this, it doesn't make sense.
-Even though for three years you use zazen and get a strong feeling and spirit in your life – [still] it doesn't connect with the problem of life and death.
+Even though for three years you use zazen and get a strong feeling and spirit in your life – still it doesn't connect with the problem of life and death.
 No connection.
 So finally, *forget it*.
 All you have to do is, you have to be one with [shikantaza](glossary#shikantaza).
 That's all!
 Right now, right here, that's all you have to do.

 And then at that time, we can say, all [delusions](glossary#delusion) drop off.
 But that is an explanation; *after*.
 Raindrops touch the ground, make a sound, coming out of [enlightenment](glossary#enlightenment).
 And then I can say, “that is the sound of raindrops.”
 But it's not real raindrops; we're always here, keeping our distance.

 [Dogen Zenji](glossary#dogen) says, “Zazen is dropping off body and mind.”
 Remember this.
 Your whole life, you should remember: “Zazen is dropping off body and mind.”
 It means all [delusions](glossary#delusion) drop off.
 That means exactly the same as death.
 Death is exactly the same as life.

 So how can I say it?
 How can I check?
 While all delusions drop off, right in the middle of death – nothing to say.
 But, when you become one with death, all delusions drop off!
 Otherwise you cannot become one with death; don’t you think so?
 It is really true.
-[They] completely drop off.
+They completely drop off.

 But we don't do that.
 Taking away all [delusions](glossary#delusion), *and then* I want to be one – it's too late; you cannot do this.
 You have to be one anyway.
 If you're one, all delusions drop off very naturally.
 But we don't believe it, because we get use of always keeping a certain distance and hearing the sound, and believing that is the real world.
 And we continue to follow after that – that's why we are inverted, perverted.